 Hernan D. Zapata

-For this reason, Hernan decided to stop performing on stages and now prefers to be behind the curtains.
+For this reason, Hernan decided to stop performing on stage and now prefers to be behind the curtains.
 He uses his talents, experiences, and education to give back to the community.

-To achieve his dreams, Hernan established a corporation in order to use his talent in the fullest potential; Music For All, Inc. was born in 2002.
+To achieve his dreams, Hernan established a corporation to use his talent to the fullest potential; Music For All, Inc. was born in 2002 first as a For-profit and then as a non for profit to be able to help families who could not afford music lessons online even before the pandemia toi students from far away.
 He started to teach guitar, vocals, flute, piano, music theory, and bass guitar.
 While he teaches at Music For All, he continues to learn to play the violin, viola, cello, and harp from other instructors.
-He has trained (and continues to train) students that later become music teachers, music directors, and performers.
+He has trained (and continues to train) students who later become music teachers, directors, and performers. ” I believe people start to die when they stop wanting to learn something” Hernan

 To read Hernan’s complete Curriculum Vitae, click here.